About

 St. Elizabeth Seton picture

 St. Elizabeth Seton School was built and was opened in 1976.
 It was originally designed as an open area school and was later refitted to a regular school design in the early eighties.
-The first principal was Ernie Sebastian later followed by Mel Edlund, Don Dolan, Pat Maschio, Gerald Dore, Ryan Ledene, Chris Andrew, Margaretrose Willms, Terri Lynn Mundorf and presently Sinead Armstrong.
+The first principal was Ernie Sebastian later followed by Mel Edlund, Don Dolan, Pat Maschio, Gerald Dore, Ryan Ledene, Chris Andrew, Margaretrose Willms, Terri Lynn Mundorf, Sinead Armstrong, Cathy Cameron, Mike Cellini and presently, Mike Kelly.

 The school was named after St. Elizabeth Seton.